 3. Backdrop Display – This is actually a piece of photography equipment called a backdrop kit.
 The poles break down and it comes with a handy carrying case to store it all in.
 It is relatively lightweight.
 I generally use this set for my stock photography needs.
 Bought from eBay. ($85)

 4. Jewelry Stand – My dad made this wood stand ages ago and I stole it from my parents’ bedroom.
+I always wanted to order a 14k gold necklace to keep inside it but never could get the money together.
 You can buy cute tree style stands from eBay for pretty low prices.
 Having a stand for necklaces helps draw in the crowd with more visibility for your shinies.
 (FREE, generally $25 for a nice one, less for a wire one)

 5. Small Prints – I like to have these out for folks who don’t have a large budget for buying the larger pieces.
 At only $5 a pop, they’re a colorful way to help fill up empty space on the table and provide a low end price option.